jedisct1/libsodium-doc/README.md

 Sodium is cross-platforms and cross-languages.
 It runs on a variety of compilers and operating systems, including Windows \(with MinGW or Visual Studio, x86 and x86\_64\), iOS and Android.
 Javascript and WebAssembly versions are also available and are fully supported.
 Bindings for all common programming languages are available and well-supported.

 The design choices emphasize security and ease of use.
-But despite the emphasis on high security, primitives are faster across-the-board than most implementations of the NIST standards.
+But despite the emphasis on high security, primitives are faster across-the-board than most implementations.

 [Version 1.0.15](https://github.com/jedisct1/libsodium/releases) was released on Oct 1st, 2017.